Stormz4/group20-EzShop/Deliverables/UnitTestReport.md

 **Criteria for method *setItsSaleTransactionId*:**

-- Valid insertion of a the Sale Transaction ID associated to the Return Transaction
+- Valid insertion of the Sale Transaction ID associated to the Return Transaction

 **Predicates for method *setItsSaleTransactionId*:**